-Most bat species prefer to fly over the sea when it is dark and the risk from predators is lower (Figure 18).
+Most bat species prefer to fly over the sea when it is dark and the risk from predators is lower (Figure 13).
+Only very few common noctules are recorded outside the dark part of night.

-Figure 18 - Time of the bat recordings on the buoy-based detectors in 2023.
+Figure 13 - Time of the bat recordings on the buoy-based detectors in 2023.
 Shaded areas indicate the nights.
 Pale shading indicates the dusk from sun set to the sun is more than 6 degrees under the horizon and similar in the morning until sunrise (see suninfo.dk for more information)